Microsoft offers software tools to secure elections

 That report called for all U.S. elections to be held on human-readable paper ballots by 2020.
 It also advocated a specific form of routine postelection audits intended to ensure that votes are accurately counted.
 While U.S. officials say there is no evidence of hackers tampering with election results, experts say systems used by millions of U.S. voters remain susceptible to tampering.

-ElectionGuard aims to provide "end-to-end" verification of voting in two ways, Benaloh said.
-First, it lets voters confirm that their votes are accurately recorded.
-Second, the unique coded tracker it produces registers an encrypted version of the vote that keeps the ballot choice itself secret while ensuring votes are accurately counted.
-Outsiders such as election watchdog groups, political parties, journalists and voters themselves can verify online that votes were properly counted without being altered.
+Beyond that, the unique coded tracker it produces registers an encrypted version of the vote that keeps the ballot choice itself secret while ensuring votes are accurately counted.
+With such "end to end verification," outsiders such as election watchdog groups, political parties, journalists and voters themselves can verify online that votes were properly counted without being altered.

 The system would also allow for reliable postelection audits and recounts.
 Microsoft executives say they also plan to build a prototype voting system for reference.